 - Legal considerations.
 Sometimes, criminal offenders have legal restrictions; for example, they cannot be near parks and schools.
 Find out if an applicant is under probation or court restrictions.
 Consider your property’s location if it is nearby parks and schools.

 - Severity.
 Be wary of violent crimes and avoid them at all costs.
 On the other hand, you have the option to reconsider minor offenses such as underage alcohol consumption and speeding tickets.

 - Relevance.
 As a property owner, you should pay attention and be concerned about theft, unauthorized possession of weapons, arson, vandalism, and violent crimes.

 - Recency.
-Find out when the crime happened?
-A criminal act that occurred 10-20 years ago may not be as important as a crime that happened several months ago.
+Find out when the crime happened.
+A criminal act that occurred 10-20 years ago may not be as important as a crime several months ago.

 Renting out your property is a great way to monetize your investment.
 As long as you get good tenants with no criminal history, it can be a steady source of income for you.
 The information you obtain from the Tenant Criminal Background Check can help protect your property, the other tenants, and neighborhood.